 Application Complete Settings section - Dept Coordinators may update this information if the default messaging is not sufficient.

 Enter a customized messaging acknowledging receipt of the application and any other information the applicant should know.
-Keep in mind this is a pop-up so keep it brief
+Keep in mind this is a pop-up message but can serve to introduce or reinforce messaging provided in other areas

 Do NOT modify the following sections (unless otherwise noted):